 Jamie Skinner is investigating the social impacts of dams, examining the issues concerning resettlement (including gender considerations) and what we have we learnt from the past.
 Jamie is also exlporing the concepts of benefit sharing with Christopher Schulz.

-Sarah Vaughan and Mesfin Gebremichael have also researched the resettlement of Gumuz communities around Ethiopia’s Blue Nile Dam.
+Sarah Vaughan and Mesfin Gebremichael are also researching the resettlement of Gumuz communities around Ethiopia’s Blue Nile Dam.

 Climate finance for hydropower

 Sejal Patel and Neha Rai have been looking at how climate finance for hydropower can a enable a transition to a low-carbon climate-resilient future.

 The focus of this research (led by Lila Buckely) is the dynamics of and safeguarding practices of Chinese overseas hydropower investments, providing insight into whether practices are improving and what is driving this.
 Understanding these drivers helps us to identify leverage points for improving the social and environmental outcomes of large dams in LDCs.

 This video below was produced for the FutureDAMS annual forum (November 2020) as a summary of the Lila’s current research progress.